dshen1/rCharts_micropolar/coord_polar/index.md

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)

 Until yesterday, getting an interactive `d3js` version required an inordinate amount of work.
 Now we have [`micropolar`](http://micropolar.org) from Chris Viau.  `rCharts` author Ramnath Vaidyanathan quickly made `micropolar` accessible as detailed [here](http://rcharts.io/howitworks/micropolar).
 Let's see how we can use it with our return data.
-Unfortunately, the newest release broke the x labels, but I'm sure we will get that worked out.

 ```r